Planning a trip and looking for things to do in Marianske Lazne? We’ve got you covered!

 If you want to pamper yourself, you should book yourself into one of Danubius’s Health Spa Hotels.
 Danubius not only accommodates its guests in highest fashion but also has several health spas and hotels around town.
 All of them are very accessible from the center and close to the town’s sights.

-If you’re a real gourmet, you might want to opt out for Villa Patriot, which is well-known for its internationally high cooking level.
-The hotel is exceptionally known for its gastronomy and yet maintains a private and cozy atmosphere because it is small and comfortably furnished.
+If you’re a real gourmet, you might want to opt-in for Villa Patriot.
+The hotel is known for its gastronomy and yet maintains a private and cozy atmosphere because it is small and comfortably furnished.

 Apartments Central Park Marienbad